devchat-ai/devchat-vscode/README.md

 ## Why DevChat?

+While there are many AI coding tools available, we created DevChat based on our unique insights gained from generating tens of thousands of lines of code.
+If you agree with our perspectives outlined below, DevChat could be the perfect choice for you.

+- The value of prompt "engineering" is often overestimated.
+While a well-crafted prompt template can be helpful, it's not worth spending more than an hour or two to create a few effective ones and share them with your team.
+- The art of writing prompts is a skill honed through practice.
+It's not about templates or engineering, but about refining individual prompts for specific tasks on a case-by-case basis.
+- The key to success lies in embedding the right context in a prompt.
+This isn't about the token limit of an AI model.
+Even with infinite tokens, AI would struggle to deliver good results without proper separation of concerns.
+- Use AI only when it truly adds value.
+The issue of AI hallucination is less of a concern compared to our overestimation of AI's capabilities.
+What we need is a tool that boosts productivity, not merely an experimental tool.

+## Explore Our Features

 - Great output requires great input, to maximize the power of AI, DevChat assists you seamlessly to **provide the right context** to the AI.

   Chat history, code, files, directory trees, `git diff --cached`, or the output of any command.